guitarvydas/eh/README.md

 The jam ended before test.py worked correctly, but, today - 1 day after the jam - test.py is working.

 ## Post Jam
-Next, would be to make a Container (Composite) component - *helloworld.py* that contained 2 echos - "hello" and "world".
+Next, would be to make a Container (Composite) component - *helloworld.py* that contained 2 echos with 2 separate inputs - "hello" and "world".

-After that would come a rearrangement of *helloworld.py* that would contain 3 echos - "hello", "world" and "world" (a 2nd time)
+After that would come a rearrangement of *helloworld.py* that would contain 3 echos.  "hello" would be sent to one of them, and "world" would be sent to the other two.

 # Key Insights
 - 0D - No Dependencies